France reports 4,219 people in intensive care with coronavirus

 Over the weekend, hospitals in the Paris area - which account for more than a quarter of all COVID-19 patients in intensive care units - started transferring patients to other parts of France to reduce pressure on the capital’s health system.

-The health ministry also reported 6,471 new COVID-19 cases on Monday, up 4.3% from last Monday.
+The health ministry also reported 6,471 new COVID-19 cases on Monday, up 4.3% from the previous Monday.

+Another 185,000 people had received a vaccination dose over the past 24 hours, the ministry said, increasing the number who have received at least one shot to 5.3 million, or 10.1% of France’s adult population.

+Health authorities also said they had stepped up monitoring of a new COVID-19 variant detected in Brittany, western France, but said there were no initial signs of increased transmissibility or severity.

 Our Standards: The Thomson Reuters Trust Principles.